agn453/Z280RC/README.md

 I changed the DMAXFR routine in the BIOSKRNL module to in-line program the DMA channel without looping.

-The Banked memory versionusing just bank 0 and 1 (CPM3BNK1.SYS) now seems to be working.
+The Banked memory version using just bank 0 and 1 (CPM3BNK1.SYS) now seems to be working.